dib-lab/2015-khmer-wok2-vc/2015-wok-variant-calling.rst

 In the future, we expect to get much faster.
-Since the alignment is guided and piecewise, it should be capable of aligning through highly repetitive repeats and is also massively parallelizable, we think that the main bottleneck is going to be loading in the reads.
+Since the alignment is guided and piecewise, it should be capable of aligning through highly repetitive repeats and is also massively parallelizable.
+We think that the main bottleneck is going to be loading in the reads.
 We're working on optimizing the loading separately, but we're hoping to get down to about 8 hours for a full ~50x human genome variant calling